HUMAN LIFE VALUE

 It might not matter.
 It depends entirely on you and your own personal values.

-If you do care about those things, then insure your life for its full economic value and figure out what kind of legacy you want to leave.
+If you do care about those things, and you want to be fully insured, then insure your life for its full economic value and figure out what kind of legacy you want to leave.

 xCalcHLV: An Interactive Human Life Value Calculator